lkesteloot/trs80/packages/trs80-tool/README.md

 Use the `--contents` flag to also show the contents of the sectors.

+## `asm`

+The `asm` command assembles the specified assembly language source code:

+    % trs80-tool asm program.asm program.cmd

+It can generate `.CMD`, `.3BN`, `.CAS`, or `.WAV` files.
+For `.CAS` or `.WAV` files the default baud rate is 500, but can be set with the `--baud`
+flag:

+    % trs80-tool asm --baud 1500 program.asm program.cas

+A listing file can be generated with the `--listing` flag:

+    % trs80-tool asm --listing program.lst program.asm program.cmd

 ## `disasm`

 The `disasm` command disassembles the specified program: